Configuring Siebel Business Applications > Localizing Siebel Business Applications > Localizing a Multilingual List of Values >

 If you configure an MLOV, then use the following guidelines:

 - Make sure language-independent code is unique.
 For more information, see Language-Independent Code Must be Unique.

 - If the header row entry is inactive, then make sure the Display Value rows are not active.

-- You cannot configure a hierarchical MLOV.
+- You cannot customize a hierarchical MLOV.
 Siebel CRM does not support this configuration.
-If you require a hierarchical MLOV, then see Article ID 473813.1 on My Oracle Support, which was previously published as Siebel Technical Note 632.
-For help with a hierarchical MLOV, see Getting Help From Oracle.
+If you require a hierarchical MLOV, then see Article ID 473813.1, which was previously published as Siebel Technical Note 632 on My Oracle Support.
+For help with a hierarchical MLOV, see Getting Help from Oracle.